 Arranged Marriage: Maximillian and Alicia Acorn.
 Sally and Anti-Antoine's short marriage was also one of these, until Elias became king and annulled it.

-Artistic License - Physics: In issue 175, after Eggman takes his taunts a little too far, Sonic has a break in his sanity and races over to the east coast in seconds and runs directly into Eggman's battle robot in the same amount of time, something that takes Eggman by surprise as he never believed Sonic could do that.
-The attack merely dents the shield because the robot was tailor-made to fight Sonic and counter his abilities, which proves its downfall when it's destroyed by Sonic's friends.
-The problem is that since the comic takes place on a future version of Earth, 175's fight takes place in what was Texas, it means Sonic crossed hundreds of miles -nearly a thousand miles- in seconds.
-Tailored to fight Sonic be damned, the force from a hit like that is an order of magnitude or two beyond anything Sonic's friends could ever manage, especially since Sonic would be going at least half a million miles an hour to make a hit like that, and should've destroyed the robot.
-Especially since Eggman never thought Sonic was capable of that, meaning it wasn't factored in the mech's design.
+Artistic License - Physics: In issue 175, after Eggman takes his taunts a little too far, Sonic has a break in his sanity and races from somewhere near the west coast of the continent to the east coast and back, ramming directly into Eggman's battle robot, in a matter of seconds.
+The attack merely dents the shield because the robot was tailor-made to fight Sonic and counter his abilities.
+The problem is that since the fight happens in what's essentially a future version of North America, Sonic crossed hundreds of miles -nearly a thousand- in seconds.
+Therefore, Sonic would be going somewhere between 200,000 and half a million miles an hour.
+Sonic's friends destroy it.
+Knuckles' punches probably don't hit that hard.

-Art Evolution: The look of the comic has gone through a number of changes over the years.
-At first, the comic's characters and looks were similar to Sonic Sat AM.
-Around the time Sonic Adventure was released, the comic redesigned Sonic, Tails, and Amy to reflect their game counterparts.
-In addition, the comic took on an Animesque style overall.
-Eventually, the characters were redesigned again into their current form.
-Sally, Bunnie, and other characters were updated from their Western models to the styles used in the video games.
+Art Evolution: The comic's "standard" style has changed many times.
+At first, the art mimicked Sonic Sat AM.
+Around the time Sonic Adventure was released, the comic redesigned Sonic, Tails, and Amy to reflect their game counterparts and the book took on an Animesque style.
+The style of the book gradually shifted to the look of the modern video games, and eventually the older Archie characters were redesigned again into their current form.

-Some stories switched artists halfway through, such as "Night of 1000 Sonics" in issue #19.
-The "End Game" story arc was also a story arc that switched artists (and even co-writers) between installments, and then switched artists between scenes in the final chapter.
+Art Shift: Some stories switched artists halfway through, such as "Night of 1000 Sonics" in issue #19, the "End Game" story arc, and issue #125.
+Issue #50 switched artists and writers between different pages, and #152 had three artists with a single writer.

 And the future where Dr. Eggman came from, which he decided to nuke before heading to Mobius Prime.